70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 It is most famous for its three sets of bronze doors, with the east entrance being the most notable.
 Known as the “Gates of Paradise,” this set of doors was designed by Lorenzo Ghiberti and depicts scenes from the Old Testament in intricate detail.

 The interior of the Baptistery is just as stunning, with beautiful mosaics covering the ceiling and walls.
-Visitors can see the golden mosaic of “Christ in Majesty” above the altar and the elaborate 15th-century pulpit, which features bas-reliefs by Luca della Robbia.
+See the golden mosaic of “Christ in Majesty” above the altar and the elaborate 15th-century pulpit, which features bas-reliefs by Luca della Robbia.

-When visiting the Baptistery, take the time to admire the details of the bronze doors and the mosaics inside.
-It is worth noting that the Baptistery of St. John is a UNESCO World Heritage Site and part of the Historical Centre of Florence.
+When visiting the Baptistery, a UNESCO World Heritage Site and part of the Historical Centre of Florence, take the time to admire the details of the bronze doors and the mosaics inside.

 Pisa: Leaning Tower